 How long do you have to be with an insurance company to get discounts?

-There are some discounts that are applied automatically, while others can be earned only if you meet specific criteria.
-You can get a discount straight away, for instance, if you purchase a new car or complete a defensive driving course.
+Some discounts are applied automatically, while others can be earned only if you meet specific criteria.
+You can get a discount immediately, for instance, if you purchase a new car or complete a defensive driving course.
 Some insurers also offer loyalty discounts, which give customers a break on their rates.

 How much is a good student auto insurance discount?